soohyuncho/soohyuncho.github.io/_projects/1_project.md

 ---

 We have observed gender gaps in policy attitudes in various issue areas.
 However, less attention has been paid to gender in IPE.
-Employinig survey experiments, I examine why we observe the gender gaps in attitudes toward economic policy.
+I examine women's experiences in the labor market and the gender gap in attitudes toward economic policy using survey experiments and item response theory models.

 **Related projects:**